 Curry puff is a no-fuss recipe.
 Easy to prepare but so delicious.
-I am not exaggerating when I said it is a kuih “to die for”.
-Even my husband was requesting for seconds.
-With every bite, you will notice the flakiness of the dough of the curry puffs and the delightfulness in savouring them.
+I am not exaggerating when I said it is a 'kuih to die for'.
+Even my husband requested for seconds.
+With every bite, you will notice the flakiness of the dough and the delightfulness in savouring them.
 The fragrance of the filling makes the curry puffs even more delectable as you savour every mouthful.

 I especially love the sides of the curry puff where it is distinctly twisted.
-It is the crispiest part of the kuih and biting into it is bound to have you asking for more!
+That is the crispiest part of the 'kuih' and biting into it is bound to have you asking for more.

 If you do not have curry leaves, just omit them from the recipe.
 You may also add diced chicken breasts, according to your preference.
-Reduce the amount of diced potatoes if you do so.
+Just reduce the amount of diced potatoes if you do so.

 Curry Puff is also known as: KaripapEpok-epok咖哩角咖哩饺

 In a bowl, mix salt and flour evenly.
 Set aside.
-Heat up oil in a pan over high heat.
-Then, pour hot oil directly into the flour mixture and knead until dough is smooth.
+Heat oil in a pan at high heat.
+Then, pour hot oil directly onto the flour mixture and knead until dough is smooth.
 Test dough by flattening a small piece.
 If dough breaks, add cold water and continue kneading.

-Then with stir-frying onion slices and minced garlic with 0.5 tablespoons of oil until fragrant.
+Stir-fry onion slices and minced garlic with 0.5 tablespoons of oil until fragrant.
 Add blended dried shrimps, curry leaves and curry powder.
 Then, add diced potatoes.
-Pour enough water into the pan to simmer the potatoes.
-Simmer potatoes at low heat until they soften.
+Add enough water and simmer the potatoes at low heat until they softened.

-Divide dough equally into 30g balls each.
-They can be refrigerated to ensure the dough is more manageable.
-Flatten dough until it is about 0.2 cm thick and place filling in the middle of the flattened dough.
+Divide dough equally into balls of 30gm each.
+They may be refrigerated to ensure the dough is more manageable.
+Flatten dough until it is about 0.2cm thick.
+Place filling in the middle of the flattened dough.

-Fold sides up to create a semi-circle and seal the sides by pinching the dough together.
-Using the pinch and fold technique as shown in the video, create the distinctive pattern curry puffs have.
+Fold sides together to create a semi-circle.
+Seal the sides by pinching the dough together.
+Using the pinch and fold technique as shown in the video, create the distinctive edge of curry puff.

 Fry curry puffs until golden brown at low to medium heat.
-For later use, freeze curry puffs separately and only pack them together once they are fully frozen to prevent them from sticking together.
-Fry frozen curry puff until golden brown.
+For later consumption, freeze uncooked curry puffs individually.
+Pack them together only when they are frozen to prevent them from sticking together.